quixio/quix-docs/docs/connect/kafka-to-aws-lambda.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Lambda using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Lambda

-AWS Lambda is a revolutionary serverless computing platform offered by Amazon Web Services.
-It allows developers to run code without provisioning or managing servers, making it incredibly flexible and cost-effective.
-With AWS Lambda, users can simply upload their code and specify the events that should trigger it, whether it's an API call, a file upload, or a database change.
-This technology automatically scales to handle the incoming traffic and only charges users for the compute time they consume.
-AWS Lambda streamlines the development process, allowing teams to focus on building innovative applications without the hassle of infrastructure management.
+AWS Lambda is a serverless computing service provided by Amazon Web Services.
+It allows developers to run code without provisioning or managing servers, making it easier to build and scale applications.
+With Lambda, users can upload their code and the service automatically takes care of the rest - from resource allocation to monitoring and logging.
+This technology enables developers to focus on writing code and creating innovative solutions, without the overhead of managing infrastructure.
+AWS Lambda supports a variety of programming languages and integrates seamlessly with other AWS services, offering a flexible and efficient way to build and deploy applications in the cloud.

 ## Integrations